-Inside the Private World of Karlie Kloss: All the Evidence That Proves She Isn't Normal and Boring
+Inside the Purposely Private World of Karlie Kloss

 As for her storied relationship with Swift, with whom she shared the March 2015 cover of Vogue and appeared in her "Bad Blood" video, Kloss quipped to the New York Times a few months ago, "Don't believe everything you read."

 But which version—as friendly as ever, or grown apart—is the fake news?
-The Times claimed in March that they still talked all the time, and Karlie liked one of Taylor's Reputation Tour rehearsal pics on Instagram in April (bless the people who keep track of such things), but they haven't actually been spotted together in awhile.
+The Times claimed in March that they still talked all the time, and Karlie liked one of Taylor's Reputation Tour rehearsal pics on Instagram in April (bless the people who keep track of such things), but they haven't actually been spotted together in awhile, and Taylor appears to have been already in or on her way to Australia getting ready for a show in Perth when Karlie tied the knot.

-And then one of them hung out with Harry Styles on a yacht...

 But the real Karlie Kloss support system is intact, no matter which famous friends come and go—although it's hard to imagine a scenario in which she's not the one doling out the advice, words of wisdom or cookie recipes.